01732 496 523

 If you are considering a basement conversion or extension, or you are constructing a new-build property with a basement, get in touch with Newton using the form below for a complete service that includes design, installation and guarantee.

-Our expert Technical Team will help you to get started with the right advice from the outset, including helping you get to grips with the design, costs and insurance on your basement waterproofing project.
+Our expert Technical Team will help you get started by providing the right advice from the outset, including guiding you through the design, costs, and insurance for your basement waterproofing project.
 Call our Technical Team today on 01732 360 095 or email tech@newtonwaterproofing.co.uk.

 Our staff are able to provide guidance for projects of all sizes, whether you require some general advice about damp or waterproofing, or support with technical drawings and specifications.